lilanrex/task2/fix-summary.md

 Using a <button> for "View Details" might not have been the best choice if it's just meant to link somewhere.
 How I Fixed It:

-I went through and saddressed some of these points:
+I went through and addressed some of these points:

 Made Core Info Required: I updated the code (props) so that things like the name, imageUrl, startDate, endDate, and status must be provided.
-No more broken-looking cards due to missing basics!
 Cleaned Up Display:
 Now, the location icon and text only show up if a location is actually provided.
 Same for dates – the date line only renders if we have both start and end dates.